Azure/azure-sphere-samples/Samples/IntercoreComms/README.md

 **Set up hardware to display output**

 To set up the hardware to display output from the Hello World sample, follow these steps.
-1. Connect GND on the breakout adapter to Header 3, pin 2 (GND) on the MT3620 RDB.
+1. Connect GND on the USB-to-serial adapter to Header 3, pin 2 (GND) on the MT3620 RDB.
-1. Connect RX on the breakout adapter to Header 3, pin 6 (real-time core TX) on the MT3620 RDB.
+1. Connect RX on the USB-to-serial adapter to Header 3, pin 6 (real-time core TX) on the MT3620 RDB.
-1. Attach the breakout adapter to a USB port on your PC.
+1. Attach the USB-to-serial adapter to a USB port on your PC.
 1. Determine which COM port the adapter uses on the PC.
     1. Start Device Manager.
     1. Select **View&gt;Devices by container**,
     1. Look for your adapter and note the number of the assigned COM port.
-1. On the PC, start the terminal emulator and open a serial terminal with the following settings: 115200-8-N-1 and the COM port assigned to your adapter .
+1. On the PC, start the terminal emulator and open a serial terminal with the following settings: 115200-8-N-1 and the COM port assigned to your adapter.

 **Build and deploy the real-time capable application**